skyssolutions/lynxchan/src/be/Readme.md

 * `floodTimerSec`(Number): time in seconds required between postings from the same ip.
 Not applicable to TOR users.
 Defaults to 10.
 * `maxBoardTags`(Number): maximum amount of tags each board can have.
 Defaults to 5.
 * `disableFloodCheck`(Boolean): indicates if the flood checks should be disabled.
 This shouldn't affect performance at all, since it's meant to be used for benchmarking purposes.
-* `torAccess`(Number): access allowed for TOR users.
-0 will block them completely, 1 will allow them to post without uploads, 2 will allow for them to post normally.
-Defaults to 0.
 * `clearIpMinRole`(Number): minimum global role required for users to see non-hashed ips from posts and perform global deletions from ip.
 * `thumbExtension`: forces all thumbs to use this extension.
 Keeps gifs from being animated as a side-effect, even if `gif` is used.
 * `allowGlobalBoardModeration`(Boolean): if true, global staff will be allowed to act as board moderators too.